LiLinduo/sql/SQL.markdown

 for second normal form.
 Specifically: a relation is in 2NF if it is in 1NF and no non-prime attribute is dependent on any proper subset of any candidate key of the relation.
 A non-prime attribute of a relation is an attribute that is not a part of any candidate key of the relation.
-- wenn sie sich im 1.Normalform fefindet
+- wenn sie sich im 1.Normalform befindet
 - jedes Nichtschluesselattribut ist voll funktional von PK abhaengig. here sind rechDatum , KdenNr , anzahl, artikelcode , artikelname

+wenn primaer schluessel aus 2 attributen besteht muessen wir uns gedanken machen.
+Wenn nur einen primaer schluessel gibt dann wir sind automatisch in 2.nF

 Put simply, a relation is in 2NF if it is in 1NF and every non-prime attribute of the relation is dependent on the whole of every candidate key.